-I am working on the ATLAS experiment using proton-proton collision data
+I am working on particle physics using proton-proton collision data

-from the Large Hadron Collider as a member in the
+from the Large Hadron Collider (LHC) as a member in the

 UW Elementary Particle Experiment Group.